 - Educational Platforms (Diabetes, Mammography)

-Overall the VCS project held a unique initiative for veterans, which APEX was honored to be a small part in the full project scope.
+Overall the VCS project held a unique initiative for veterans, which APEX was honored to be a small part of the full project scope.